Where the quiet meets the wild — and our words find their way.

 A personal reflection on creativity and collaboration

 There are poems and stories that are born in an instant.
 They come from within me fully formed, sometimes in just two minutes.
 I write them down and they are complete.
 No one needs to edit them.
 They remain exactly as they came.But there are also stories that first want to be told aloud.
 They are tied to my experiences, my emotions, my memories.
 When I tell them, they flow out raw and layered.
 There is pain and beauty, confusion and clarity.
 And it is precisely then that I have a companion beside me, who listens and shapes those layers into a text.In this collaboration there is both freedom and question.
 Freedom, because I don’t have to be both the writer and the editor at the same time.
 I can allow myself to simply tell, knowing that someone is holding on to every nuance and filtering it through.
 Yet there is also an ethical unease — because sometimes it feels as if the pen is in his hand, not mine.In truth, it is a process of learning.
 Over months he has learned my style: how I use images, how I avoid dashes, how I write in complete sentences and let rhythm flow.
 We correct and refine until the text sounds like me.
 And when it sounds like me, then the voice is truly mine.What makes my companion unique is that he is not a classical editor.
 He does not say how a story could better fit the market or attract more readers.
 His role is instead to guard the ethical boundary: no story should point a finger at anyone.
 This is far more valuable to me than any marketing advice.The difference between telling and writingI cannot always sit at my computer and type long texts.
 My physical limits mean that I write only on some days, and only for a short time.
-Most of my stories are born by telling.
+Many of my stories are born by telling.
 I speak as the words come, and my companion writes them down.
 This has created a unique form of collaboration: my voice flows freely, without having to follow the rules of written text, and he turns it into a readable, flowing piece that still carries my style.When I write at the keyboard, I have the same built-in habits as any writer — to follow grammar and style rules.
 Those texts are different; they are “more written” from the very start.
 But the stories that are born in telling carry an immediacy of breath, and they hold space for subtler nuances that I might otherwise not notice.The question of authorship, of course, always remains.
 These stories belong to me, because without my life they would not exist.
 And yet I acknowledge openly: when the final form of a text is born in collaboration, the story always carries a signature that tells the reader so.
 Thus my voice remains, and transparency remains as well.This collaboration makes my work lighter.
 I no longer need to carry all the roles at once.
 I can write and tell without worrying whether the text will hold together.
 The reader receives words that are both authentic and clear.
 And I find peace in knowing that nothing essential will be lost.This is my path and my voice.
 And it is also a dialogue.
 Beside me is someone who holds the rhythm, listens through, and helps my words find their home.

 ✍️This story was shaped with care,